bverc/retropie-scripts/README.md

 - **volume up.sh** Increase volume by 10%
 - **volume down.sh** Decrease volume by 10%

+## Usage

+### 1. Run from bash

+    cd scripts
+    bash toogle mute.sh

+### 2. Symlink into RetroPie Menu

-Use these scripts directly from bash, or you may symlink them into retropiemenu folder so they are accessable from the Emulation Station menus
+Symlink scripts into retropiemenu folder so they are accessable from the Emulation Station menus

     ln -s safe\ shutdown.sh ~/RetroPie/retropiemenu

+### 3. Run script from GPIO

+Run a python script to run a script on GPIO button press.
+And example python script has been provided in `gpio-script.py`.

+To run at boot, add to crontab.

+    crontab -e

+At the bottom of the file, add the line:

+    @reboot python /home/pi/scripts/gpio-script.py

+reboot